 This antique, second-hand book market is aptly located in Rua Anchieta – just outside the world’s oldest bookstore, Livraria Bertrand – and is held every Saturday from roughly 10 am to 5 pm.
 Flick through the vast collection of books, magazines, comics and posters, in a range of different languages – but, of course, mainly Portuguese.

 For anyone with an interest in Portuguese history and culture, you are certain to find a book to feed your curiosity at this flea market.
 Chat to the locals who man the stalls, or simply wander through the crowds, taking in the endless sea of books and book lovers.
-Whether it’s the vintage postcards or a dusty, leather-bound novel that catches your eye, you won’t walk away empty-handed.
+Whether the vintage postcards or a dusty, leather-bound novel catches your eye, you won’t walk away empty-handed.

 Specialising in travel guides, albums, maps, and all things international, Palavra de Viajante (or Traveller’s Word in English) is an ideal destination for the keen traveller or nomad.

-Whether you’re a tourist visiting for just a few days, or a local who has planted their roots in the city, Lisbon’s history is undoubtedly fascinating to everyone who experiences it.
+Whether you’re a tourist visiting for just a few days or a local who has planted its roots in the city, Lisbon’s history is undoubtedly fascinating to everyone who experiences it.
 Bookstore Fábula Urbis, tucked away just behind the cathedral, is the perfect place to delve into the culture of this wonderful city; every book on offer is exclusively about Lisbon.
 The store also hosts a number of poetry readings and other cultural events, all based around the history of the Portuguese capital – including art exhibitions from local artists.

-Nestled into one of Lisbon’s many shaded staircases, O Az do Livro is located between Rossio and the Bairro Alto, yet is easily passed unnoticed by the many tourists trekking between these two lively areas.
+Nestled into one of Lisbon’s many shaded staircases, O Az do Livro is located between Rossio and the Bairro Alto, yet it is easily passed unnoticed by the many tourists trekking between these two lively areas.